Whynter ARC-08WB Review

 Our Analysis and Test Results

 This model tied with the Whynter ARC-122DS Elite, both receiving one of the highest scores we have seen to date.
 The ARC-08WB is quite a bit more efficient, with a projected energy cost that is much lower for the same amount of usage, but it is significantly noisier, especially since the Elite is one of the quietest models of the entire group.
 These both performed comparably in our cooling test where the outside temperature was in the high 80's, but the dual-hose Elite would fare much better than the 08WB in the hottest climates.
-However, the Elite does retail for about $70 more than the ARC-08WB.
+However, the Elite does retail for more than the ARC-08WB.

 To determine which portable air conditioner is truly the best you can get, we did tons and tons of research to pick the most promising candidates, then bought them all to test side-by-side and see which ones are really worthy of recognition.
 We divided our testing process into four weighted rating metrics: Cooling Power, Portability, Noise, and Energy Cost, with the results of the Whynter ARC-08WB described below, making clear why it merited a Best Buy Award.